 Belmond Royal Scotsman departs Edinburgh Waverley Station in the early afternoon and travels north, crossing the Firth of Forth by means of the magnificent Forth Railway Bridge.
 This is one of the oldest cantilever bridges to be built, designed by Benjamin Baker in the late 1880s and considered one of the greatest achievements of the Victorian Age.

 Enjoy afternoon tea as you journey through the former Kingdom of Fife.
 The train follows the east coast, passing through Arbroath, Montrose and Aberdeen before arriving in the market town of Keith.
-An informal dinner is served on board, after which you are invited to the Observation Car to enjoy entertainment with a Scottish flavour.
+Relax over an informal dinner, then retire to the Observation Car for a nightcap and some lively local entertainment.

 Keith to Kyle of Lochalsh